keenlabs/KeenClient-Python/README.md

     })
 ```

-### Send Batch Events to Keen IO
+#### Record multiple events

-You can upload Events in a batch, like so:
+You can upload events in a batch, like so:

 ```python
     # uploads 4 events total - 2 to the "sign_ups" collection and 2 to the "purchases" collection